"This is a "guide", not a "look at my crazy stuff" like other threads.

 You can add in an amethyst flask (where is this chaos damage? haven't seen it yet ^^) or another life flask for the jade flask, and if you are running Reave on mana, I suggest using at least one hybrid flask (in case you waste it due to desync and can't manaleech).

-There should be "removes frozen and chilled" on one health flask, as this is the only really annoying effect you have to get rid off sometimes.
-"Removes bleeding, curses,..." is nice but not 100% needed, that's very situational.
+There should be "removes frozen and chilled" on one health flask, "removes bleeding" on another, as these are the only really annoying effects you have to get rid off sometimes.
+"Removes curses, shock..." is nice but not 100% needed, that's very situational.

 Normal: Oak for additional 40 Life.